w3c/hcls-drug-drug-interaction/README.md

 # w3c-ddi
 W3C HCLS Drug-Drug Interaction

-A repository to store artifacts created for the Interest Group Note titled "A Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence"
+A repository to store artifacts created for the W3C Semantic Web in Health Care and Life Sciences Community Group Note titled "A Minimum Representation of Potential Drug-Drug Interaction Knowledge and Evidence - Primer and Best Practices"

 ## Folder layout: